kyverno/kyverno/samples/README.md

 ## Disallow use of default namespace

-Namespaces are a way to segment and isolate cluster resources across multiple users.
-When multiple users or teams are sharing a single cluster, it is recommended to isolate different workloads and restrict use of the default namespace.
+With many users spread across multiple teams, restricting use of the default namespace and subdividing the cluster by namesoace isolates workloads.

 ***Policy YAML***: [disallow_default_namespace.yaml](best_practices/disallow_default_namespace.yaml)